Motley County School

-Motley County High School or Motley County School is a 1A public high school located in Matador, Texas (USA).
+Motley County School is a K-12 public school located in Matador, Texas (USA).
 It is part of the Motley County Independent School District located in central Motley County.

+Its high school athletics teams are classified as 1A by the University Interscholastic League.

 In 2019, the school was given an Accountability Rating of 'A' by the Texas Education Agency with distinction designations in ELA/Reading, Social Studies, Comparative Academic Growth, Postsecondary Readiness, and Comparative Closing the Gaps.

 Athletics

 The Motley County Matadors compete in the following sports: